 You can then set up your payout address (any Bitcoin wallet address) from the left side menu at any time.
 You won’t loose any of the Bitcoin you’ve mined if you choose not to input a payout address right away.

 The app is available in the Windows Store for free but with ads.

-You must leave the program running for several hours or possibly days, depending on your PC, to meet the minimum payout requirement of 0,00002730 BTC.
+You must leave the program running for several hours or possibly days, depending on your PC, to meet the minimum payout requirement of 0,00005 BTC.
+Payments are made automatically once a week.
 The app can’t be minimized because of restrictions in the Universal Windows Platform but you can put other apps and windows in front of the app while it’s running.
 Considering that the absolute minimum transaction fee is currently at 0,0001 BTC, the Bitcoin Miner app certainly isn’t a get rich quick scheme!
 If you have several computers, you can assign all of them the same payout address and they’ll all work together on reaching the minimal payout requirement.

 The group behind the app, GroupFabric, and their mining pool are also working on an Xbox One version of the mining app.
 That would indicate that developers are starting to take advantage of the Universal Windows Platform that allows apps to run on Windows 10, Windows 10 Mobile, and Xbox One.
 The Bitcoin Miner app is currently available for Windows 10 and 10 Mobile.
 However, running the app on a mobile device is entirely pointless pursuit due to the limited processor capacity on a mobile device.